 One of the first steps to take is to determine if you actually have any damage to your system as a whole.
 A professional septic tank repairman can scope out the tank with a special camera in order to determine if there is any issues.
 While more often than not, the issue will be due to waste or material that has accumulated over time, it is a good idea to be able to check out the system as a whole first.

 Another step to take is to ascertain that there has been no draining or dumping of harmful chemicals or products that could have either clogged or disabled the functions of a septic system.
 In many instances individuals with a septic tank installed will often not realize or not remember that they cannot treat their system the same way you would as with a public sewer system.
 Items such as “flushable wipes” more often than not are not meant to work with septic tank systems, and have difficulty breaking down in addition to potentially clogging up pipes or the tank itself.
-Over a period of time, they could build up until there is a large mass of nearly-intact wipes that have never dissolved.
+Over a period of time, they could build up until there is a large mass of nearly-intact wipes that have never dissolved and you’ll have to have your septic system pumped out.

 Using certain chemicals to clean your drain pipes in your toilet or sink and shower can also become problematic unless you have checked that they are safe for use with septic systems.
 The more serious chemicals can actually break down the good bacteria in your septic tank, leading to further issues and problems down the line.